duckdb/duckdb-web/faq.md

 <div class="answer" markdown="1">

-DuckDB supports persistent storage and stores the database as a single file, which includes all tables, views, indexes, macros, etc. present in the database.
+DuckDB supports [persistent storage](/docs/connect/overview#persistent-database) and stores the database as a single file, which includes all tables, views, indexes, macros, etc. present in the database.
 DuckDB's [storage format](/internals/storage) uses a compressed columnar representation, which is compact but allows for efficient bulk updates.
+DuckDB can also run in [in-memory mode](docs/connect/overview#in-memory-database), where no data is persisted to disk.

 </div>